 Use the scoop provided to measure the number of scoops as prescribed by your doctor.* One level scoop equals 1 gram of powdered betaine.

 Mix the powder with 4 to 6 ounces (120 to 180 mL) of water, juice, milk, or formula until completely dissolved, or mix the powder with food.

 Replace the bottle cap tightly to protect CYSTADANE from moisture.

 *Over time the doctor may adjust the amount of CYSTADANE taken based on tests of blood homocysteine levels and other factors.

 CYSTADANE is usually prescribed along with other therapies.
-Individual treatment will be based on the cause of homocystinuria—CBS deficiency, MTHFR deficiency, or cbl defects—and other factors.
+Individual treatment will be based on the cause of homocystinuria – CBS deficiency (classical homocystinuria), MTHFR deficiency, or cbl defect – and other factors.
 Treatment may include:

-Always check with your doctor about what medications and diet are right for you.
+Always check with your doctor about what medicines and diet are right for you.

 Adding CYSTADANE to other therapies may further reduce homocysteine in the blood toward target levels.